-The presence of continuously evolving IT infrastructure and platforms to meet requirements of day-to-day business, augured well for the Group, particularly given restrictions in movement during the year and social distancing measures in light of the COVID-19 pandemic.
-The Group witnessed an acceleration of digitisation and better user adoption.
-Despite this, adoption of such systems and features remain at a relatively early stage across the Group and is a key focus area for the Group.
+The presence of continuously evolving IT infrastructure and platforms to meet requirements of day-to-day business, continues to augur well for the Group.
+Although the Group continues to witness an acceleration of digitisation and better user adoption, the adoption of such systems and features remain at a relatively early stage across the Group and is a key focus area for the Group.

-Given the emergence of regulations such as European Union General Data Protection Regulation (GDPR) and the Sri Lankan Personal Data Protection Act No. 9 of 2022, data security, integrity and information management will be pivotal.
+Given the emergence of regulations such as European Union General Data Protection Regulation (GDPR) and the Sri Lankan Personal Data Protection Act No. 9 of 2022, data security, integrity and information management has become pivotal.
 In addition to this, the Group's initiatives on advanced data analytics also necessitate an established governance framework to manage the flow of data.
 To this end, the Group will continue to strengthen its data governance structure to ensure ownership and accountability of clearly articulated data governance policies and processes and Group-wide data quality standards.